WHAT TO EXPECT AT A SHOW:

 ANDY’S BIOGRAPHY in a nutshell:

-In 1997, Andy made a list of the top 5 classical guitarists in the world.
-10 years later, Andy had studied privately with all 5.
+Upon graduating high school, Andy wrote down a list of the top 5 classical guitarists in the world.
+A decade later, Andy had studied privately with all 5.

 Andy studied the Suzuki Method from ages 7-18, beginning his study of the Suzuki Violin in 1982.
 Andy got his first electric guitar at age 13, and focused on rock songwriting and acrobatic lead guitar techniques during the 80s.
 A high-school interest in orchestration inspired him to study classical guitar performance.
 After performing in Carnegie Hall at age 19 (in 1995), Andy went on to earn a BA in Music Business/Arts Entertanment, with an instrumental focus on Electronic/Synthesizer Music from Siena Heights University.
 He has also studied in four masterclasses with Sharon Isbin at the Aspen Music Festival, one masterclass with Eliot Fisk at Hillsdale College, a six months of private lessons Jason Vieux at Cleveland Conservatory, four masterclasses with Benjamin Verdery at the Hawaii Festival, and five years of private lessons with Ricardo Iznaoloa at the University of Denver.
 Andy has also lived in Rome, Italy and performed 4 concerts as a resident solo artist with the Rome Festival Orchestra.
 He has also appeared as a soloist with the Adrian Symphony Orchestra.
 In the summer of 1995, Andy lived in Paris, France, studying language and Art History.
 In the summer of 1996, Andy lived in Sao Paulo, Brasil, informally studying and performing Samba music.
 He has been teaching full time in Boulder for 12 years for Robb’s Boulder Music, and has also taught for the Colorado Music Festival and the Rocky Mountain Center for Musical Arts, and the famous Herb David guitar studio.
 Andy has been an Adjunct Professor at Siena Heights University as well as Adrian College.
 He currently teaches at OZ’s Music Store in Ann Arbor, MI.